Who can use this?

 |Remove bottlenecks (like long running asynchronous communication between devs) in the PR review process to enable timely merges of PRs into the code base.||Time to merge|

-Add a target value to help track progress over time, and click the Save goal button.
+- Add a target value to help track progress of a user’s objective over time.

-Be sure to enter targets that are achievable in the time between 1:1s.
-Goals should be small enough that you see incremental improvement between 1:1s but also large enough that you challenge your team members to grow over time.
+Tip: Enter targets that are achievable in the time between 1:1s.
+Goals should be small enough that you see incremental improvement between 1:1s, but large enough that you challenge your team members to grow over time.

-Note: If the user performs at or above the team average in the selected objective, the Check-in report will encourage them to select a different objective.
+Note: If the user performs at or above the team average in the selected objective, the Check-in report encourages the user to select a different objective.

-Once you save the goal, the goal and current progress will appear on the Check-in homepage at the bottom of the short term goals widget.
+- Click Save goal.
+The goal and current progress appear in the Status update tab at the bottom of short term goals.

-Commit focus shows the percentage of each work type contributed by a team member in the selected date range.
-The Check-in report categorizes a user's work according to the following four types: New Work, Legacy Refactor, Help Others, and Rework (churn).
+In the Status update tab, Commit focus shows the percentage of each work type contributed by a team member in the selected date range.
+Commit focus categorizes a user's work according to the following four types: new work, legacy refactor, help others, and rework.

-Look for a balance of work between these four types.
-For example, you might expect Legacy Refactor to be at 55%.
+Use Commit focus to balance the type of work a user does on each project.
+For example, you might expect legacy refactor to be at 55%.
 If you see that it is below 55%, use your 1:1 to explore why and what you both can do to better set and meet goals.

 Commit complexity is a measure of how likely it is that a particular commit will cause problems.
-The Check-in report ingests all of a user’s commits and classifies each as Low, Medium, or High complexity.
+This Status update report ingests all of a user’s commits and classifies each as Low, Medium, or High complexity.

 Some complexity is expected.
 Watch for spikes in complexity toward the end of a sprint.
 Spikes may indicate setbacks to accomplishing you and your team’s goals.